About the project

-Construction in Segment 2 will begin spring 2012 with the reconstruction of the Wesley Parkway interchange, Tri View Boulevard and a retaining wall from the Floyd River to Bacon Creek.
+Construction in Segment 2 began spring 2012 with the reconstruction of the Wesley Parkway interchange, Tri View Boulevard and a retaining wall from the Floyd River to Bacon Creek.
 The city of Sioux City will also begin the relocation of utilities.
 Proposed improvements to Segment 2 are more extensive than the other segments and will include upgrading mainline I-29 from four lanes to six lanes, as well as upgrading several of the interchanges within the study area.
 The major work in Segment 2 is anticipated to span seven years.

 I-29 Reconstruction 2014Proposed Gordon Drive Traffic Staging

 Segment 3: North corridorMajor construction work in segment 3 was completed in 2012 with the reconstruction of the northbound lanes.
 Construction in segment 3 in 2013 will be limited to erosion control and seeding.

 The segment 3 study area is the northern most portion of I-29 in Sioux City.
 The project area begins just west of the Hamilton Boulevard interchange and continues west to the Big Sioux River at the South Dakota state line.
 The project area encompasses the existing Iowa 12/Riverside Boulevard interchange.